 - Scar tissue is prone to injury.

 4) Anyone can treat a scar.
 Acknowledging that scar tissue may at the root of the problem is the first step in any therapy.
 After that simply massaging the affected area will bring about change.
 However, that being said I want to caution therapists.
-You need to thoroughly understand the event which caused the scar i.e. surgery, accident etc. and all the goes with it.
-This includes emotions, all of the physical ramifications for the body, what type of rehab will be need once the massage is done.
+You need to thoroughly understand the event which caused the scar i.e. surgery, accident etc., and all the goes with it.
+This includes emotions, all of the physical ramifications for the body, and what type of rehab will be needed once the massage is done.

 5) Physical scars cannot and do not show how much pain or suffering a person has experienced.
 Every scar has an emotional history surrounding it.